Punktum-dk/rp-service-specification/README.md

 When a domain name is deleted, potential waiting list positions are evaluated and the domain name in question is offered to the first position.

 The offering process, starts by an email to the waiting list owner.
-The waitinglist owner has 14 days to accept the offered domain name.
+The waiting list owner has 14 days to accept the offered domain name.

 If the offer is accepted the user can take a unique token associated with the offering to a registrar and register the domain name.